PiotMacDel/FootyScoresAPI/README.md

 13 tests run against the committed snapshot and assert the acceptance criteria directly.
 Dependencies: JUnit 5 + AssertJ.
 The test suite is **fully offline** and does not hit the network.

+The test suite features robust API Integration Tests that dynamically spin up a WireMock HTTP server.
+Designed to be completely self-contained, the suite generates test data on the fly into a temporary directory—running entirely offline if the snapshot exists, or self-healing via a live fetch if it is missing.
+It then queries all match endpoints, validating HTTP interactions, headers, and strict JSON schema compliance against the Java domain models.

 ---

 ## Project layout